AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 ## Importing First-party and Third-party Data Segments

+* DSP can pull in your Adobe Audience Manager and other [!DNL Adobe] audiences for targeting.
+For prerequisites and instructions, see "[Import Adobe Audience Manager Segments for Ad Targeting](/help/integrations/audience-manager/import-audiences.md).

-DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.
+* DSP can import first-party data segments from your data management platform and provide them to any set of advertisers, as needed.

-DSP is an integrated destination for [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
-To learn more about the Real-Time CDP integration, see the [Sources section](/help/dsp/audiences/sources/source-about.md).
+* DSP can translate first-party data segments from supported customer data platforms to segments with universal IDs using the [Sources feature](/help/dsp/audiences/sources/source-about.md).

-DSP can also import custom third-party segments, including complex combinations of third-party segments.
+* DSP can import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

 Contact your Adobe Account Team for more information.